The Scope and Purpose

 This report is designed to deliver important and technical information in a way that is easy for anyone to access and understand.
 If you are in a hurry, you can take a quick look at our "Summary Page” and quickly get critical information for important decision making.
 However, we strongly recommend that you take the time to read the full Report, which includes digital photographs, captions, diagrams, descriptions, videos and hot links to additional information.

 The best way to get the layers of information that are presented in this report is to read your report online, which will allow you to expand your learning about your house.
-You will notice some words or series of words highlighted in– clicking on these will provide you with a link to additional information.
+You will notice some words or series of words highlighted in blue and underlined – clicking on these will provide you with a link to additional information.

 This report can also be printed on paper or to a PDF document.